 If appropriate, designated staff can visit homes to work closely with parents [mainly day students].
-This is a two-way dialogue whereby parents are encouraged to support our work in school and we are able to offer support and advice where it is required.
+This is a twoway dialogue whereby parents are encouraged to support our work in school and we are able to offer support and advice where it is required.
 It is vital that pupils see us working together.

-Phone calls/letters home are made whenever a pupil has had an exceptional day/week, either good or bad!
+Phone calls/letters home are made whenever a pupil has had an exceptional day/week.